minprog/hangman/classic/hangman.md

 Fundamental to the game is the fact the first player accurately represents the word she has chosen.
 That way, when the other players guess letters, she can reveal whether that letter is in the word.

 ## Specification

-Your assignment is to write a computer program which plays a game of Hangman using this "Evil Hangman" algorithm.
-In particular, your program should do the following:
+Your assignment is to write a computer program which plays a game of Hangman using the game rules above.
+In fact, you will be provided with the main program, but all game logic is missing.
+Your task is to design and implement two classes called `Hangman` and `Lexicon`, which provide all functionality to make the starter code work *without changes*.

-1. Read the file `dictionary.txt`, which contains the full contents of the Official Scrabble Player's Dictionary, Second Edition.
+- `Lexicon` objects are used to retrieve words for the game from a dictionary.
+Eventually, the `Lexicon` class will be based on the file `dictionary.txt`, which contains the full contents of the Official Scrabble Player's Dictionary, Second Edition.
 This word list has over 120,000 words, which should be more than enough for our purposes.

-2. Prompt the user for a word length, reprompting as necessary until she enters a number such that there's at least one word that's exactly that long.
-That is, if the user wants to play with words of length -42 or 137, since no English words are that long, you should reprompt her.

-3. Prompt the user for a number of guesses, which must be an integer greater than zero.
-Don't worry about unusually large numbers of guesses – after all, having more than 26 guesses is clearly not going to help your opponent!

-4. Play a game of Hangman as described below:

-	1. Choose a random dictionary word of the requested length.

-	2. Print out how many **wrong** guesses the user has remaining, along with any letters the player has guessed and the current blanked-out version of the word.

-	3. Prompt the user for a single letter guess, reprompting until the user enters a letter that she hasn't guessed yet.
-Make sure that the input is exactly one character long and that it's a letter of the alphabet.

-	4. Check if the word contains that guessed letter, and update the user with a blanked-out version of the word - but with the new letter now filled in.

-	5. If the player has run out of guesses, pick a word from the word list and display it as the word that the computer initially "chose."

-	6. If the player correctly guesses the word, congratulate her.

-		Ask if the user wants to play again and loop or exit accordingly.

-## Architecture

-Your program will consist of three major parts.

-1. The Lexicon class: Lexicon objects are used to retrieve words for the game from a dictionary.

-2. The Hangman class: a *Hangman* object will include all of the logic needed to play the Hangman game.
+- A `Hangman` object will include all of the logic needed to play the game.
 It will keep track of the current status of the game, and it will be able to update the status of the game when a letter is guessed.
 However, a Hangman object will not directly interact with the user (the person playing the game).

-3. The user interface: this is a piece of code that interacts with the user.
-It displays messages to the user about the game, and prompts her for new guesses.
-This piece of code will use the Hangman class to keep track of the game itself.

-For the Lexicon and Hangman classes, we will prescribe how they should work, like in previous assignments.
-They can be checked with `check50`.
-For the user interface, you have some freedom, but be careful to stick to the specification.

-By the way, watch out for gaps in the dictionary.
-When the user specifies a word length, you will need to check that there are indeed words of that length in the dictionary.
-You might initially assume that if the requested word length is less than the length of the longest word in the dictionary, there must be some word of that length.
-Unfortunately, the dictionary contains a few "gaps."
-The longest word in the dictionary has length 29, but there are no words of length 26.
-Be sure to take this into account when checking if a word length is valid.
+In other words, it may not use anything like `print` or `input` functions.

 ## Getting started